The League of Extraordinary Gentlemen, Volume II: Issue #2: People of Other Lands

-Issue 3: And the Dawn Comes Up Like Thunder
+Issue #3: And the Dawn Comes Up Like Thunder

-The next morning, the League leave the inn and hear the military shelling another spaceship that has landed in Surrey.
+The next morning, the League leaves the inn and hears the military shelling another spaceship that has landed in Surrey.
 Most of the army division is incinerated by the alien's heat-ray, which also destroys the inn.
 A coach arrives to take the League back to London, but on the way, Mina starts to fear not every League member will survive this mission.
 At their headquarters in the British Museum, Mycroft Holmes tasks the League with researching Mars and returning to Horsell to observe the alien's behaviour.
 Bond gives Mina secret military plans and tells her to study them, as well as find out all she can about Mars.
 Allan, Hyde and Nemo set off back to Horsell, leaving Mina on her own and unprotected at the headquarters.
 Griffin stays behind and hides under cover of invisibility, and once Mina is alone he fiercely assaults her, then flees with the military plans.

 During their reconnaissance, Allan, Hyde and Nemo encounter a Tripod, an enormous three-legged war machine, and set off back to London to warn British Intelligence.
 Upon returning to the museum, Hyde finds Mina lying beaten and unconscious on the floor, and realises what has happened.
 After Mina recovers from her attack, Mycroft sends her and Allan on a new mission: they travel to the South Downs to find a scientist who may be able to help stop the invasion.

-Issue 4: All Creatures Great and Small
+Issue #4: All Creatures Great and Small

-While Mina and Allan are away, Captain Nemo and Mr Hyde patrol the Thames in the Nautilus and fend off the oncoming Tripods.
+While Mina and Allan are away, Captain Nemo and Mr. Hyde patrol the Thames in the Nautilus and fend off the oncoming Tripods.
 The advanced technology aboard the Nautilus proves to be an even match for the Tripods, and Nemo orders his crew to bring the wreckage of a destroyed Tripod on board so they can study the alien technology.

-While investigating the South Downs countryside, Mina and Allan meet a man called Teddy Prendrick (the protagonist of H.G.
-Wells' The Island of Dr. Moreau).
+While investigating the South Downs countryside, Mina and Allan meet a man called Teddy Prendrick (the protagonist of H. G. Wells' The Island of Dr. Moreau).
 He is insane and gives them little information, but does mention a "devil doctor", whom they suspect could be the scientist they are looking for.
 Despite Prendrick's warnings, Mina and Allan continue to search the countryside, retiring to a country inn at the end of the day, where they end up having sex.
 Awakening afterwards, Allan notices horrific scars on Mina's neck (which were left by Count Dracula) and is shocked at the sight.
 Back in London, Griffin approaches the aliens again and tells them they have to "do something to the river" to stop the Nautilus.